Luxapodular/Py5.js/README.md

 2. Enter the directory Py5.js.
 Directory
 3. Serve the directory.
 I use the 'serve' project on npm.
 The python simple server seems to fail here.
 4. Open your browser to localhost:<port>.
 Where <port> is the port you've served to.

+## Support
+This project is supported by:

+[COSA (The Clinic for Open Source Arts)](https://www.du.edu/ahss/opensourcearts/) at the University of Denver College of Arts and Sciences